tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 Time Series Data
 ^^^^^^^^^^^^^^^^

-With each of the data types we saw two overarching methods of analysis: one where we looked at how the signal changed over time, and the other where we looked at how the signal was distributed over a range of frequencies.
-It turns out that these have special names as the two widely accepted ways of analyzing time series data.
+With each of the data types we saw two overarching methods of analysis: one looking at how the signal changed over time, and the other looking at how the signal was distributed over a range of frequencies.
+It turns out that these have been given conventional names as the two primary ways of analyzing time series data.
 The former is called **time domain analysis**, and the latter is called **frequency domain analysis**.
 Methods from both groups are highly valuable, and it's important to incorporate both depending on the context of the problem.

 ^^^^^^^^^^^^^^^^^^^^
 Data Science Process